About LeapLeap is a family-led, non-profit organisation that works on behalf of children and adults with disabilities and their families.

 AssociateBreda Whelan is a guidance counsellor and a parent of three teenage boys and she lives with her family in Ennis, Co.
 Clare.
 Breda is passionate about inclusion and an ordinary life for all and became involved with Leap after attending one of their Family Leadership Adventure Breaks in Cavan.
 Since then she has worked to develop the vision and reach of the organisation and has also begun to co-facilitate family workshops.
 Breda believes that families need support and encouragement from other families to imagine a positive future and to take action towards the best life possible.

 I started out working in youth and community work and then moved into training and development.
-Qualifications include having a National Diploma in Social Care, a Post Graduate Diploma in Public Administration and an MA in Health Care Management.
+My qualifications include a National Diploma in Social Care, a Post Graduate Diploma in Public Administration and an MA in Health Care Management.

-My interests include writing having published a book on Leadership, going to live sporting events and being involved in my local area here in Dublin as a presenter on our community radio station Phoenix FM.
+My interests include writing and I have published a book on Leadership.
+I enjoy going to live sporting events and being involved in my local area in Dublin as a presenter on Phoenix FM, our community radio station.